Université Laval and the Québec City Convention Centre: A Thriving Partnership

 Event Ambassadors Events Key Industries

-For nearly 25 years, the Québec City Convention Centre has maintained a privileged partnership with Université Laval, enabling scientists and researchers in the region to showcase their expertise and research fields by organizing international events and conferences.
+For nearly 25 years, the Québec City Convention Centre has maintained a strong partnership with Université Laval, enabling scientists and researchers in the region to showcase their expertise and research fields by organizing international events and conferences.

-For each international event organized by a member of the university community and held at the Québec City Convention Centre, a grant is donated to a Université Laval philanthropic fund.
+For each international event organized by a member of the university community and held at the Québec City Convention Centre, a grant is awarded to a Université Laval philanthropic fund.
 In 2024, three grants totaling $15,664 were given for the following events:

 NetSci 2024